For more great baseball stories like this one, 'like' us on Facebook - Facebook.com/Greatest21Days

 Monday, August 19, 2019

-Steve Chitren was driven by majors, made it over two seasons
+Steve Chitren was driven by bigs, made it in 2 seasons

 Steve Chitren 1990 Huntsville Stars cardSteve Chitren experienced success at Stanford, enough to be considered the school's greatest reliever.
 So, when he moved to the pros, he worked to continue that success, according to The Stanford Daily.